scalacenter/scalafix/website/src/main/tut/docs/users/configuration.md

 ## Per source file

-It's possible to supress false positives in the source code itself to have a more fine grain on what to report and what not to report.
-There is two techniques you could use to disable linting: disable/enable until end of file or disable per expression.
+It's possible to supress false positives linter message over source file regions using comments.
+This provides fine grained control over what to report

+There are two alternative way to supress linter messages with a single expression using scalafix:ok or with scalafix:off/on to toogle until the end of file.

-### Enable or Disable until the EOF
+### Enable or Disable until the end of file

 ```scala